ni/arbitrary-session-management/README.md

     `InitializeFile` - Create or Open the Resource (method name can be different)

-    This RPC defines the interface for requesting the creation of a new resource connection (example, Open connection to an instrument, opening a file, establishing a database connection) or retrieving an existing one.
+    This RPC defines the interface for requesting the creation of a new resource connection (example, open connection to an instrument, opening a file, establishing a database connection) or retrieving an existing one.
 This enables session sharing by allowing multiple clients or plugins to access the same resource session when appropriate.

       - **Purpose:** To create or retrieve a session-managed resource.
-      - **Typical Use Cases:** Connecting to an instrument, Opening a file for logging, connecting to a database, acquiring a hardware lock, etc.
+      - **Typical Use Cases:** Connecting to an instrument, opening a file for logging, connecting to a database, acquiring a hardware lock, etc.

     **Request - Must Include**